Find a Qualified Attorney Near You

 The federal government maintains a list of qualified bidders.
 It must include women-owned, minority-owned, disabled-veteran-owned, and HUBzone (historically underutilized business zones) businesses by law.
 Only qualified government contractors can bid on contracts.

 The government sends all qualified contractors a Request For Proposal (RFP).
 Government requirements for RFPs are strict.
 If you have never completed a government RFP, you should not try to learn on the fly.
 Get legal advice before submitting your proposal.
-The RFP must be sealed and submitted by the deadline.
+Your attorney can also ensure your RFP is sealed and submitted by the deadline.

 The Government Accountability Office (GAO) has the final say over contract claims or disputes.
 Bids or awards violating federal law are subject to review by the GAO.